taraniselsu/TacStickyControls/Readme.md

 Another mod by Thunder Aerospace Corporation, Sticky Controls makes attitude control inputs persist over time rather than being instantaneous.

 Flavor text:
-Someone (Bill?) got a little too excited during their last flight and spilled their drink on the control panel.
+Someone (Bill?) got a little too excited during his last flight and spilled his drink on the control panel.
 Now the control stick won't return to neutral when released!
-The weird thing is, some kerbonauts are saying the ship is now _easier_ to fly.
+The weird thing is, some pilots are saying planes are now _easier_ to fly.

 For use with the Kerbal Space Program, http://kerbalspaceprogram.com/